 External AXI and ACE-Lite devices connect to the interconnect at ASNIs and AMNIs.
+You can monitor the data bandwidth through these blocks using specific PMU events.

-- 4.4.1 Read and Write bandwidth (ASNI and AMNI) on page 4-302. - 4.4.2 Delays at ASNI and AMNI because of backpressure on page 4-302. - 4.4.3 Delays at ASNI because of structural backpressure on page 4-302.
+- 4.4.1 Read and write bandwidth at ASNI and AMNI on page 4-314. - 4.4.2 Delays at ASNI and AMNI because of backpressure on page 4-314. - 4.4.3 Delays at ASNI because of structural backpressure on page 4-314.

-4.4.1 Read and Write bandwidth (ASNI and AMNI)
+4.4.1 Read and write bandwidth at ASNI and AMNI

 NI-700 provides performance monitoring events to track the number of read and write data beats being transferred.
-These values can be used to calculate the total read and write bandwidth in the interconnect.
+Use these values to calculate the total read and write bandwidth in the interconnect.